samruddhiiiisk/OmniCalc/README.md

-# Calculator-Pro
+# OmniCalc

-Calculator-Pro is a comprehensive web application offering a suite of calculators and conversion tools, including an AI-powered assistant.
+OmniCalc is a comprehensive web application offering a suite of calculators and conversion tools, including an AI-powered assistant.
 It is built with React, TypeScript, Tailwind CSS, and features a Python backend for AI functionalities.

 🔗 Live Demo